dannberg/dannb-org/content/blog/2022/obsidian-daily-note-template.md

 [^2]: An alternate option is to use `<%+ %>` instead of `<% %>`, but this isn't the cleanest way to run code on file creation.
 For a longer discussion, see the comments of the [gist on Github](https://gist.github.com/dannberg/48ea2ba3fc0abdf3f219c6ad8bc78eb6?permalink_comment_id=4761287#gistcomment-4761287).

+Additionally, we need to make sure that the Yesterday and Tomorrow links work both to navigate to an existing note, or to create a new note from our template if there isn't yet a Daily Note for that date.

+In Obsidian Settings, go to Templater settings, and scroll down to Folder Templates.
+Toggle the "Enable Folder Templates" switch on.
+For folder, select `Timestamps/` (or whereever you keep your Daily Notes) and for Template, choose our new Daily Note template[^3].

+[^3]: Thank you to [Robiton](https://gist.github.com/Robiton) for his [helpful comment](https://gist.github.com/dannberg/48ea2ba3fc0abdf3f219c6ad8bc78eb6?permalink_comment_id=4948882#gistcomment-4948882) on the template code to get this working correctly.

 **Dive deeper in Obsidian**

 Did you find this post useful?
 Check out my other Obsidian posts: